Lake Lock RoadStanleyWakefield, WF3 4HSTel: 01924 822328

 Types referral letters, liaises with GPs, hospitals and patients.

-We have a senior Pharmacist and a team of pharmacy technicians, supporting the prescribing work in the practice.
+We have a team of Pharmacists and pharmacy technicians, supporting the prescribing work in the practice.

 Cares for expectant mothers in clinic and occasionally at home.
 Clinics are by appointment for both the first booking appointment and routine follow-up appointments.

-Based at Outwood Surgery.
-They work mainly in patient's homes but also book patients into their own clinics at the surgery for dressing changes, ear syringing and injections.
+The Community Nursing team work mainly seeing patient's in their own homes.
 They work with patients recently discharged from hospital and those needing long-term care.
 They also have an active role in the care of terminally ill patients.
 They are in close contact with the doctors and the rest of the team.

 A health visitor is a registered nurse who has received training particularly related to babies, children and pregnant women.
 Their role is to provide families with children under five years old with support and advice around the general aspects of mental, physical and social wellbeing.
 The health visitors are based at Homestead Surgery.

 Pharmacy TeamThey deal with medication questions, discharge from hospital changes to medication, medication reviews and advice, safety prescribing audits, medication supply issues